Oghma-Infinium/Apostasy/README.md

 #### Missing Manual Downloads

 Wabbajack frequently has trouble downloading mods hosted on sites other than Nexus.
 If you get an error such as **Missing Manual Downloads**, then read this section.
-You will need to manually download these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Apostasy](#downloading-and-installing-apostasy) section, make sure that you **DO NOT** unzip in the files.
+You will need to manually download these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Apostasy](#downloading-and-installing-apostasy) section.

+>[!WARNING]
+> Make sure that you **DO NOT** unzip these files at all.

 Google Drive Files: